 Oil mist lubrication oils are designed for application to rolling element (anti-friction) bearings.
 Oil mist consists of an atomized amount oil suspended or carried in a certain volume of dry air under pressure.
 It is mixed at a ratio of 1 volume of oil to 200,000 volumes of air.
 The system originates at a mixing valve, or oil mist generator.
 From the mixing valve, the mist moves into the piping system, or header, and finally out to the rolling elements.
 Frequently, the oil mist lubricator features branch lines, connected to pumps and drivers, delivering the mist hundreds of bearings throughout a larger system.

 Commonly referred to as a grease pump, a grease dispenser does just that.
 It is exactly like oil dispensers, except that this system type dispenses a different lubricating material.
 Instead of liquid oil, the grease dispenser applies grease, which is oil that has been thickened to a semi-solid state.
+Use IQS Directory to connect with suppliers of these dispensers.

 A little lower on the public knowledge scale, air lubricators are unique in terms of operation and have been around for decades, although not well known outside of industry.
 Air lubricators utilize pneumatic power in order to apply lubrication; however, lubrication systems can also be powered by other means.